KEYG (AM)

 KEYG (1490 AM, "Key Country 1490 AM") was a radio station broadcasting a modern country music format.
 Licensed to Grand Coulee, Washington, United States, the station was last owned by Wheeler Broadcasting and featured programming from Westwood One.

-On June 29, 2020, Wheeler Broadcasting, Inc. and Resort Radio, LLC entered into a management and programming agreement, with Resort Radio, LLC to begin operating KEYG & KEYG-FM beginning on July 1, with KEYG launching a new country format to better serve the local communities.
+On June 29, 2020, Wheeler Broadcasting, Inc. and Resort Radio, LLC entered into a management and programming agreement for Resort Radio to begin operating KEYG and KEYG-FM beginning on July 1, with KEYG launching a new country format to better serve the local communities.

-Its license was cancelled on December 14, 2021.
+The KEYG license was cancelled on December 14, 2021.